 6. Use a range of textures

 Hard landscaping often requires much less maintenance than lawns, hedges, and endless flowerbeds.
-It generally just needs a clean a couple of times a year, and, for wood, perhaps an annual coat of protective oil (head over to our guide on how to clean decking for more tips).
+It generally just needs a clean a couple of times a year, and, for wood, perhaps an annual coat of protective oil (our guide on how to clean decking has more tips).

 Create a contrast against sleek lines with luscious planting.
-Euphorbias and geraniums are great low maintenance choices whilst rosemary will add a pop of green all year (plus makes a fabulously fragrant herb).
+Euphorbias and geraniums are great choices for low maintenance garden ideas, whilst rosemary will add a pop of green all year (plus makes a fabulously fragrant herb).

 7. Use pared-back paving for a contemporary vibe